Skip to topmenuSkip to main navigationSkip to main content

 • You’ll have your period less often.
 After 1 year, your period usually stops completely.

-• The injection is even reliable if you’re vomiting or have diarrhoea.
+• The contraceptive injection is even reliable if you vomit or have diarrhoea.

-• Nobody can tell that you are using contraception.
+• No one can see that you’re using contraception.

 Disadvantages:

-• You have to go to your doctor or a Sense clinic every 3 months to have an injection.
+• You have to go to your doctor every 3 months to have an injection.

-• When you do stop, it may take anything from a couple of months to a year before you’re fertile again.
+• When you stop having injections, it may take anything from a couple of months to a year before you have your periods again.

 Are there any side effects?